solislemuslab/bioklustering/readme.md

 source virtual-env/bin/activate
 ```

-3. Install the necessary packages with
+3. Install the necessary packages by typing the following line in the terminal

 ```
 pip3 install -r requirements.txt